Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Analysis

-for every evaluation Markov Game $m'\in \mdp'$, there exists a joint strategy $\boldsymbol{\pi}\in \boldsymbol{\Pi}_{\Theta^*}$ that reaches Nash Equilibrium (\ie, $\boldsymbol{\Pi}_{\Theta^*}=\boldsymbol{\Pi}^*$ satisfies equation \eqref{primal}). \end{theorem} Theorem \ref{theorem1} suggests a general paradigm of diversity-driven learning that is effective when $\boldsymbol{\hat{\Pi}}$ satisfies certain properties.
-In practical MGs, however, the unknown Lipschitz coefficient and the hardness of calculating $\varsigma$ pose challenges to compute the satisfying $\epsilon$.
-An approximation to the optimal parameters in Eq. \eqref{objective} is to perform iterative optimization following Eq. \eqref{objective_theta} and Eq. \eqref{objective_phi}.
+Theorem \ref{theorem1} suggests a general paradigm of diversity-driven learning that is effective when $\boldsymbol{\hat{\Pi}}$ satisfies certain properties.
+In practical MGs, however, the unknown Lipschitz coefficient and the hardness of calculating $\varsigma$ pose challenges to computing the satisfying $\epsilon$.
+An approximation to the optimal parameters in \eqref{objective} is to perform iterative optimization following \eqref{objective_theta} and \eqref{objective_phi}.